Gardening 101: Growing Tomatoes

 (CBSDFW.COM) – If I had to pick the edible crop here in North Texas that creates the most conversation and debate over best practices, it would be growing tomatoes.

 When I lived in Nashville (over a decade ago now) growing tomatoes was easy, there was one season.
-Here in North Texas there are two.READ MORE: Shooting Near Banquet Hall In Dallas Leaves 8 Injured, Including 2 Children
+Here in North Texas there are two.READ MORE: Bodies Of 2 Brothers, 1 From Texas Pulled From Ohio River

 If you pick the spring season, you race from the last freeze to the first heat wave to get your crop in.
 If you pick the fall season you are fighting for your plant’s life through the worst of the summer heat in hopes that can survive for the fall bounty.